Plexos / Sources Of Inspiration

 ⠀Little time after I began coding the foundations for what would become Plexos, back when the only goal was making a web app that felt like an OS and figure out the rest later, I thought to myself "there's no way I'm the first one that thought of this", and guess what!
 Not by a very long shot, and in fact, there's a page that maintains a huge list of every page made with that aesthetic in mind.
 I present to you → Simone's Computer.

-⠀Finding all these pages was really exiting, as I'd have the opportunity to check out how other people fared with their similar projects.
+⠀Finding all these pages was really exciting, as I'd have the opportunity to check out how other people fared with their similar projects.
 Soon I realized, however, that most of them were either bare-bones thematic portfolios or just proof of concepts quickly put together.
 There were the more elaborate ones though, like AaronOS with its cool library of tools, and perhaps most importantly → Windows93.

 ⠀It made me really happy to see that this has been done so successfully before, and it made me want to push on even more.
 I've played around with Win93 and it's really fun!
 I hope I can achieve something similar with Plexos, although in a more focused, clean and useful way, as opposed to building it from the pretences of a parody.